Whisky04/ChillCleanBot/README.md

    Extract the contents to your desired directory.

 3. **Clone the Repository**
-   Write the following command to get a conenction to a remate repository:
+   Write the following command to get a connection to a remote repository:
    ```bash
    git clone https://github.com/Whisky04/ChillCleanBot.git
    ```